skip to main content

 Sabina Shoal is an atoll located about 78 n miles northwest off the Philippines' Palawan island and about 750 n miles off mainland China.
 China refers to the feature as Xianbin Jiao while the Philippines calls it the Escoda Shoal.

-Accompanying Tarriela's statement were a series of videos and images indicating that Teresa Magbanua was surrounded by at least five Chinese maritime militia boats, three CCG vessels and two People's Liberation Army Navy (PLAN) tugboats, at the time of the collision.
+Accompanying Tarriela's statement was a series of videos and images indicating that Teresa Magbanua was surrounded by at least five Chinese maritime militia boats, three CCG vessels and two People's Liberation Army Navy (PLAN) tugboats, at the time of the collision.

 From the videos, the vessel that collided into Teresa Magbanua can be identified as the CCG's Zhaojun (Type 718B)-class 100 m OPV Haijing 5205.
 In one of the videos, it can be seen clearly that Haijing 5205 had a stern collision with the starboard side of Teresa Magbanua's flight deck.